Imraan-Hendricks/nextjs-prisma-oauth/README.md

 ### Environment Variables:

-Setup environment variables by creating .env.development.local file in the root directory.
-An example of this file is provided called .env.local.example.
+Setup environment variables by creating .env.development.local file in the root directory and .env file in the prisma directory.
+Examples of these files are provided in their respective locations.
 Note that in production you would want to set up environment variables on the host server.

 <br />